New forecasts: The British economy outperforms Germany

 Surprising new predictions: Over the next 15 years, the UK economy will be the best performing in Europe.
 Germany is losing momentum.

 The UK will become Europe's best-performing major economy over the next 15 years, narrowing the gap with Germany and widening its lead over France, according to new long-term forecasts.
-The Center for Economics and Business Research expects UK GDP growth to stabilize between 1.6% and 1.8% by 2038, helping the country maintain its position as the world's sixth-largest economy.
+The Center for Economics and Business Research expects GDP growth in the United Kingdom to stabilize between 1.6 and 1.8 percent by 2038, helping the country maintain its position as the sixth largest economy in the world.

-Forecasts published on Tuesday predict that the UK will emerge from years of economic stagnation marked by Brexit and a series of shocks, including the pandemic and rising inflation.
+Forecasts published on Tuesday suggest the UK will emerge from years of economic stagnation marked by Brexit and a series of shocks, including the pandemic and rising inflation.

 Read The Washington Post for free for four weeks

-Your quality ticket washingtonpost.com: Get exclusive research and over 200 stories Four weeks free.
+Your premium ticket from washingtonpost.com: Get four weeks of exclusive research and 200+ stories for free.

 The British economy is growing faster than the Eurozone